briansmith/ring/BUILDING.md

 For Windows targets, “Build Tools for Visual Studio 2022” (or a higher edition of Visual Studio, like Community, Standard, or Enterprise).
 The “Desktop development with C++” workflow must be installed.
-Visual Studio 2022 Version 17.5 is supported; earlier versions of Visual Studio may work.
+The Visual Studio version used by default in GitHub Actions is the one that is primarily supported.

 For Windows ARM64 targets (aarch64-pc-windows-msvc), the Visual Studio Build Tools “VS 2022 C++ ARM64 build tools” and "clang" components must be installed.